Licensed Marriage and Family Therapist #96224

 The duration of therapy is a decision that is best made collaboratively between the therapist and client.
 I recommend meeting at least once weekly during the beginning stages of therapy, which can be decreased as clients make progress towards their goals.
 However, I try to be flexible in meeting clients however often works for their schedules and lifestyle, as long as the frequency we meet proves to be helpful and therapeutic.
 Therapy usually terminates when the therapist and client decide that the client has reached the goals he or she has set out to accomplish.
 This may be anywhere from a few months to a year or more.
 It really just depends on how much you would like to work on!

-I obtained my master's degree in Marriage and Family Therapy (MFT) and Counseling Psychology because I'm passionate about helping others feel healthy about their lives.
-I have experience in a variety of therapy settings in the Bay Area, and am currently working in my practice in the Laurel Heights/Inner Richmond neighborhood, specializing in young adult mental health.
+I obtained a master's degree in Counseling Psychology and became a licensed Marriage and Family Therapy (LMFT) because I'm passionate about helping others feel healthy in their lives.
+I have experience in a variety of therapy settings in the San Francisco Bay Area, and am currently working in my practice online (for now), specializing in young adult mental health.

 When working with clients, I use an integrative approach, which means I utilize many different methods including Cognitive Behavioral Therapy (CBT), Psychodynamic and various other psychological methods.
-I've found it to be most effective to create a flexible plan with everyone I work with in order to address everyone's unique concerns.
+I've found it to be most effective to create a flexible plan with everyone I work with in order to address each person's unique needs, preferences and styles.
 I'm very open, non-judgmental, interactive and feedback-oriented.
 I love what I do.
-When I'm not in session I enjoy traveling, exercising, spending time with friends/family and listening to books on Audible.
+When I'm not in session I enjoy working out, spending time with friends/family and listening to podcasts and audiobooks.